 The 3 figures on this page introduce an approach to visualizing people's collaborative interaction called interaction geography.
 This approach extends and integrates Torsten Hägerstrand’s innovative work on time geography with contemporary work in learning sciences.

-This 1st figure illustrates how a 6-year-old boy’s (Blake’s) seemingly erratic movement patterns in a museum gallery space are actually intentional efforts to engage and learn (e.g., the figure highlights his repeated and eventually successful efforts to lead his sister's fiancé Adhir on a pedaogical "tour" of other exhibits).
+This 1st figure illustrates how a 6-year-old boy’s (Blake’s) seemingly erratic movement patterns in a museum gallery space are actually intentional efforts to engage and learn.
+For example, the figure highlights Blake’s repeated and eventually successful efforts to lead his sister's fiancé Adhir on a pedaogical "tour" of other exhibits.

 This ongoing work is made possible by wonderful collaborations with our museum partners, many generous museum visitors and families who participated in this research, Vanderbilt University's Space, Learning & Mobility Lab and the National Science Foundation.